nplutt/aws/examples/angular_pipeline/README.md

 # Angular 4 Build Pipeline
-This example will show you how to build an Angular 4 build pipeline in AWS, make the application available to users through a static web hosted S3 bucket, and save the build artifacts to an S3 bucket.
+This tutorial details how to build an Angular 4 build pipeline in AWS, deploy the application so that it is available to users through a S3 bucket configured for static web hosting, and save the build artifacts to an S3 bucket.

 ![Alt text](https://github.com/nplutt/aws/blob/master/examples/angular_pipeline/Angular_pipeline.jpg)

 In order to build an Angular 4 application in AWS Codebuild, some things must first be added.
-The first thing that needs to be added is [puppeteer](https://www.npmjs.com/package/puppeteer), which handles installing the most recent up to date Chromium binary.
-To install puppeteer run the following
+The first thing that needs to be added is [puppeteer](https://www.npmjs.com/package/puppeteer), puppeteer handles installing the most recent up to date Chrome binary, which is needed to run unit tests from headless Chrome in AWS Codebuild.
+Puppeteer can be installed by running the following command:
-command:
 ```bash
 $ npm install puppeteer --save-dev
 ```
-Once puppeteer is installed the following changes must be made to the `karma.config.js` file so that headless Chrome can be run in AWS Codebuild:
+Once puppeteer is installed the following changes must be made to the `karma.config.js` file to allow unit tests to be run from headless Chrome in AWS Codebuild:

-1. Set the CHROME_BIN environment variable, to do this add the below line to to the top of the file
+1. Set the `CHROME_BIN` environment variable by adding the below line to the top of the file
     ```javascript
     process.env.CHROME_BIN = require('puppeteer').executablePath();
     ```
-2. Modify the browsers array to include ChromeHeadless and ChromeHeadlessCI
+2. Modify the array of browsers to include ChromeHeadless and ChromeHeadlessCI
     ```javascript
     browsers: ['Chrome', 'ChromeHeadless', 'ChromeHeadlessCI'],
     ```
-3. Add a new custom launcher called ChromeHeadlessCI
+3. Create a new custom launcher called ChromeHeadlessCI
     ```javascript
      customLaunchers: {
       ChromeHeadlessCI: {